 When one is about to get married, many family and friends are naturally inclined to give advice.
 We wanted to gently reflect this same tradition on our card.

 Liz decided she would type as many tips as possible and use the text as the card’s background.
 You can do this on any word processing program you own.
-Liz, in fact, used Microsoft Powerpoint so she can easily manipulate the text and images.
+Liz, in fact, used Microsoft PowerPoint so she can easily manipulate the text and images.
+Use any tool at your disposal (design software or not!)
 We used the “American Typewriter” font and lightened it to a charcoal gray.
 We also inserted tiny red hearts as spacing between each tip.

 Next, we printed and glued this background text to a white 5 x 7 inch card.
 I believe we used fabric glue to avoid warping on the card (we are still on the hunt for the perfect crafting glue!)